 Postnatal care following discharge home will still be provided by the community Midwifery teams.
 Visits will be assessed on and individual basis and women will be contacted by the community midwife before they arrange a home visit.
 We politely ask that when the midwife attends she sees the mother and baby alone in a separate room away from other family members where possible.

-We are really pleased to welcome birth partners back into the maternity wards and offer some visiting time from Tuesday 7 July 2020, but please read the details below carefully.
+We are really pleased to welcome birth partners back into the maternity wards and offer an increase in visiting time to two hours a day from Monday 28 September 2020, but please read the details below carefully.

-Whilst national measures are being relaxed, hospitals need to keep restrictions in place to prevent further spread of Coronavirus.
+It is essential for hospitals to keep some restrictions in place to prevent further spread of Coronavirus.
 We ask that you respect the guidance we have put in place to ensure everyone’s safety.

 Your birth partner is the only person who can visit.
 Please ask your birth partner to ring the ward after 9 am to check your bed number before they visit: